dannyvankooten/www.dannyvankooten.com/src/content/blog/2013-09-12-show-mailchimp-sign-up-checkbox-in-checkout-forms.md

 title:  "Show a Mailchimp sign-up checkbox in your checkout forms."
 date:  2013-09-12 10:49:15
 datePublished: "2013-09-12"
+description: "How to add a Mailchimp newsletter sign-up checkbox to your WooCommerce or e-commerce checkout forms."
 ---

 If you're running an e-commerce website on WordPress, you're in luck.
 You probably know how important it is to build your newsletter list throughout the years.
 One great way to get more people to subscribe to your newsletter is to show a sign-up checkbox in your checkout form.